Editor’s note: This article was last updated on 30 October 2023 based on the latest version of React Native (0.72, at the time of writing).

 Fonts are the building blocks of a great user experience.
-Using custom fonts can provide your apps with a unique identity to your project, helping your project stand out in a competitive marketplace.
+Using custom fonts can provide your apps with a unique identity, helping your project stand out in a competitive marketplace.

-For our project, we will take a look at how we can add custom fonts to a React Native CLI project by building a basic application using Google Fonts.
+For our project, we will add custom fonts to a React Native CLI project by building a basic application using Google Fonts.
 Google Fonts is a library for free, open source fonts that can be used while designing web and mobile applications.

 To bootstrap the React Native CLI project, run the following command in your terminal: